ketsh/smartbox_nbiot/README.md

 ## Getting memory consumption
 select * from records where rack_id = '3o3ZcwEuKJ7aM0i5g7RY' and timestamp between '2025-03-02T16:00' and '2025-03-02T22:00' and key in ( 'available_memory', 'ps_smartbox') order by timestamp desc;

+## Adding new rack
+Add it to monitor_config.py

+If you have added a new rack id, then you need to restart the the apache again systemctl restart apache2